Court reporters are seen in every courtroom in the country.

 Court reporters must accurately document conversations, word-for-word, that is exact, precise and legally binding.

 Not only do they act as stenographers and make exact transcripts that are easy to read for court cases, but they also organize those records so they can easily be retrieved by attorneys, clients, and judges.

 They are extremely important during an appeal process and provide substantial benefits to the hearing impaired, giving them an opportunity to review proceedings in writing that they may not have understood when they were in the courtroom.

 Court reporting is a competitive industry; attorneys hire court reporters, so court reporters are always looking for ways to keep their clients happy, giving the attorneys incentive to use them over and over again for their depositions.

-Mobile Transcript is an interactive court transcript or deposition specifically designed for reading and reviewing on an attorney’s smartphone or any other mobile device.
-This is great new technology that court reporters must command, but given their reasonably good salary, that shouldn’t be a problem.
+Mobile Transcript is an interactive court transcript or deposition app specifically designed for reading and reviewing on an attorney’s smartphone or any other mobile device.
+This is a great new technology that court reporters must command, but given their reasonably good salary, that shouldn’t be a problem.

 When a court report e-mail’s a transcript as a text file, the client must zoom in to view the text, scroll right and left to read the testimony and zoom out to navigate the file.

 The Mobile Transcript app allows lawyers to read the transcripts on their mobile devices or cell phones.
 Additionally, it is an interesting interactive app that comes with many great features that allow clients to become productive while logging billable time.